-Cost and investment in support of NSPM's Distribution, Customer Accounting, and Customer Information & Sales are more easily identified by state based on the location or where the work is being performed, or they can be allocated to jurisdiction using customers as a basis.
-NSPM has service territory that borders on North Dakota and South Dakota.
+Cost and investment in support of NSPM's distribution, customer accounting, and customer information & sales are more easily identified by state based on the location or where the work is being performed, or they can be allocated to jurisdiction using customers as a basis.
 In cases where services are provided and serve all regional customers, a regional allocator is developed which reflects the number of customers served in Minnesota and North Dakota or Minnesota and South Dakota, depending on the region.
 This represents a causal relationship between costs incurred in those regions and the assignment of costs to jurisdiction.
 Locating services performed in the Fargo area is an example of these types of costs.
-Locating services are performed for customers on both sides of the border and are, therefore allocated to jurisdiction based on the number of year-end average customers in the North Dakota Region, which includes Fargo, Moorhead, Grand Forks, East Grand Forks and Minot.
+Locating services are performed for customers on both sides of the Minnesota/North Dakota border and are, therefore allocated to jurisdiction based on the number of year-end average customers in the North Dakota Region, which includes Fargo, Moorhead, Grand Forks, East Grand Forks and Minot.